Extracellular vesicles-mediated cross-talk during human brain development and disease

 4. Functional analysis of EVs derived from human cerebral organoids

-This will open new avenues to tackle fundamental questions, such as how different cells communicate and feedback at different times and distances in the highly dynamic process of brain development.
+This will open new avenues to tackle fundamental questions, such as how different cells communicate and provide feedback at different times and distances in the highly dynamic process of brain development.

 Ultimately, this will be investigated in human models of NDDs and will allow me to identify pathologically altered cellular cross-talk mediated by EVs.
+This knowledge of the cellular processes governing EV biology will provide the basis to better understand novel mechanisms underlying brain development and neurodevelopmental human pathologies.

-My expertise in human brain development and diseases, together with the possibility of combining multiple technologies, will be indispensable to achieve these essential goals.
 Meanwhile, exploring these novel aspects of brain development will bring me beyond my current research focus and broaden my perspectives on NDDs.

 Financiële details & Tijdlijn